10 SaaS Growth Strategies That Actually Drive Revenue

 • Remove navigation distractions for paid traffic

-• Align the CTA with the buying stage (demo vs. free trial)
+• Align all the call-to-actions with the buying stage (demo vs. free trial)

 • Track conversions beyond the form — down to qualified opportunities